cbastienbaron/defi-portfolio/README.md

 # Functionality description:
 Update Database:

-Before you can analyse your rewards and commissions the databse must be updated.
-With the update databse button the transactions will be read out and saved locally (appdata).
+Before you can analyse your rewards and commissions the database must be updated.
+With the update database button the transactions will be read out and saved locally (appdata).
 Note: The button update database will be enabled once the defid.exe has a connection to the blockchain.